jborza/jborza.github.io/_posts/2020-08-12-hardware-adventures-5-calculator-with-keypad.md

 Verilog doesn't tell you when you make a typo and wire a module to something nonexistent.
 IO_P4_ROW as IO_DP4_ROW

 #### clock
-Work on one clock, not multiples
+Work on one clock, not multiples due to clock domain - TODO add some explanation